 We provide a variety of services (described below) to our libraries–continuously seeking opportunities to maximize resources, leverage our buying power, and share costs.
 You can learn more about us by watching a video produced by Milwaukee Public Television.
+Interested in sharing info about us with your library board?
+Your county board?
+Your city council members or state legislators?
+Download a handout here.

 Database Management Services